johnstonskj/johnstonskj.github.io/ham.md

 layout: page
 ---

+> Right now this page is a bit of a brain dump, I hope to turn some sections
+> into more structured and detailed posts and reduce the size of this page.

 Like many new hams my first radio was a hand-held (or HT, in the parlance) and these days that's most often a Chinese made radio such as a Baofeng.
 For me it was the Boafeng [BF-F8HP PRO](https://baofengtech.com/product/bf-f8hp-pro) a 10W tri-